General Information about The Belanger School of Nursing

 The Belanger School of Nursing offers an evening/weekend alternative for completion of the associate degree curriculum.
 The prerequisites for admission to the evening/weekend program are the same as for the day program with the addition of Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology.
 The evening/weekend program will take approximately 20 more weeks to complete than the day program.
 The only approach to part-time study at the School of Nursing is by completion of the required college courses prior to enrollment.

-The Belanger School of Nursing has articulation agreements with S.U.N.Y., Institute of Technology at Utica/Rome, Hartwick College, The Sage Colleges, Southern Vermont College, Empire State College, Excelsior College, Grand Canyon University, Maria College, Walden University, S.U.N.Y.
-Delhi, and S.U.N.Y. at Plattsburgh.
+The Belanger School of Nursing has articulation agreements with S.U.N.Y., Polytechnic Institute at Utica/Rome, The Sage Colleges, Southern Vermont College, Empire State College, Excelsior College, Grand Canyon University, Maria College, Walden University, S.U.N.Y.
+Delhi and Chamberlain College of Nursing.
 Following graduation from the School of Nursing, a bachelor's degree in nursing may be obtained after two years of full time study.

 Many graduates of the School of Nursing choose to begin their nursing careers at Ellis Medicine.
 All departments that employ registered nurses welcome new graduates of Ellis Medicine's own nursing school.